rainu/samsung-remote-mqtt/README.md

 All actions will send an answer to the corresponding result topic.
 The result topic is the incoming topic plus "result".
 For example: The result of **%prefix%/info** will send to **%prefix%/info/result**

+Before and after each action the state will publish to the state topic.
+The state topic is the incoming topic plus "state".
+For example: The state of **%prefix%/info** will send to **%prefix%/info/state**